-- Wedding Insurance policies will undoubtedly change and perhaps even increase in price.
+- Right now if you haven’t got wedding insurance you will really find it difficult to get any.
+All the main insurance services have stopped selling new policies.
+This certainly puts you at risk if your planning your wedding and want to get on booking products and services.
+Wedding Insurance policies will undoubtedly change and perhaps even increase in price.
 For those deciding to forgo insurance make sure your venue is aware as this may invalidate their insurance.

 - Try to book services closer to your wedding date.
 Instead of 12 months plus in advance which has become the norm.
 This will possibly reduce your supplier choices but it will mitigate supplier risks.

 - Many couples now are throwing off the shackles of a typical wedding with all the bells and whistles.
+Pairing down the requirements to simply get married.
 Understandably, the focus is shifting back to what is important, rather than all of the frivolity.

 - The smaller the wedding, the more flexibility and reduced financial risk you will face.

 - Consider more DIY taking things under your control will reduce your stress levels and again give you greater flexibility.

 - The chances are that the virus will still be in circulation you will need to emphasise to guests that they will not be able to attend if they show any signs.
 Just bear in mind that many symptoms look like cold and flu which impact many of us commonly in the Winter and spring months.
 Basically you could still have guests dropping like nine pins who can’t attend.